Seeking cut quality advice

 So, the contact between the material an issue.
 My consumables are still in good shape but have drag marks on them that could potentially lead to a gouge that would cut the lifespan a little short.
 I am using the shield that Jim Colt suggests to use at the end of the thread (to avoid contact between the nozzle and material) but still have contact marks on my nozzle.

 Pictures of the parts!
-Friends are getting married and got a house together, figured they could use some art 14 gauge aluminum.
+Friends are getting married and got a house together, figured they could use some art :D 14 gauge aluminum.

 I did the same piece (but 6" smaller in diameter) in 16 gauge steel and it also turned out well.
 Steel is definitely easier to work with as there is basically no dross, and the edge is very smooth after a cut.
 With the aluminum the edge isn't smooth, its quite textured.
 Dross is fairly easy to remove though which is a plus!

-I'll have to look into retrofitting springs.
-Not sure if I need it quite yet but it does interest me.
-Glad turning CV stuff off isn't uncommon, it made a huge difference for me!davek0974 wrote:I've built spring tensioners into my table, it does need something with a little 'give' at that point I think.
+davek0974 wrote:I've built spring tensioners into my table, it does need something with a little 'give' at that point I think.

 I also turned off everything in Mach to do with CV stuff (except CV of course) and then use CV off at angles >89 deg. seems be helping on my table.